nunogoncalves/iOS-MultiSelectionTable/README.md

 - In order to achieve a nice animation, cells on the right (selected cells) must be equal to the cells on the left (all items cells).
 - The item object you are displaying, must conform with the ```Equatable``` protocol so the control can know where to move the items when unselecting items.
 -You can also paginate and use search on your items list.
 The table keeps a reference to the selected items.
+- The Marvel developers API has a 3000 requests limit per day.
+If this is reached and you can't try the Marvel example, you need to create a developers account to get credentials.
+Then replace them in ```Heroes.Fetcher.swift``` file

 #Usage: